-Keeping information flowing and the right people connected at the right time creates potential for more effective patient care and population health management.
+Keeping information flowing and the right people connected at the right time creates the potential for more effective patient care and population health management.

 But a greater number of moving parts also means greater risk.
-With personal health data moving at greater frequency through an increasing variety of digital channels, the complexity of communicating in a secure manner as mandated by HIPAA regulations is on the rise, as is the risk to the confidentiality and integrity of patient data.
+With personal health data moving at greater frequency through an increasing variety of digital channels, the complexity of communicating in a secure manner as mandated by HIPAA communication regulations is on the rise, as is the risk to the confidentiality and integrity of patient data.